Hometown Harvest Kitchen is a local farm-to-fork restaurant located in the heart of Downtown Frederick.

 When you walk into Hometown Harvest Kitchen, you get the feeling that you’re walking into a proud family’s country style cafeteria.

 The Sowers Family has been farming in Frederick County at South Mountain Creamery since 1981.

-So they’re super proud to have evolved through the years from their humble beginnings, positioning themselves to be able to serve the Frederick County community through their new restaurant.
+Needless to say, they’re super proud to have evolved through the years from their humble beginnings.

-As soon as you walk through the door, you will be greeted with a vibrantly colorful country mural.
+As soon as you enter the restaurant, you will be greeted with a vibrantly colorful country mural.

 This mural, along with a future mural that will go behind the food line, was created and painted by the brother of Hometown Harvest Kitchen’s Executive Chef, Jesse Rogers.

 The open layout of the restaurant with large windows looking out to Carroll Creek and large tables and chairs, makes for a come-as-you-are-and-sit-a-spell kind of feel.

 On the day we got lunch at Hometown Harvest, their menu offered a lunch special of a rice bowl and salad ($9).

 The salads for the day were a Farmer’s Salad and a Spring Berry Salad in Small ($3) or Large ($6).

 Their soups/rice bowls for the day were Carolina Chopped Pork Soup Over Rice Or On A Potato Bun ($7), Pork & Veg Chili Over Rice ($7), and White Bean & Kale Soup Over Rice ($7).